MacroUniverse/Go-Solver/README.md

 * Try to prevent suicide move (no stone left)
 * Try to make smarter moves firs
 * Clean tree to show whinning strategy.
+* After resolving a trivial ko, the downstream ko nodes should be solved as well, left only with non-trivial ko's.
+* eat_pos() did not consider eating two groups at the same time